-Chapter 1 examines the evolution of quality management ('co-ordinated activities to direct and control an organization with regard to quality') from inspection ('conformity evaluation by observation and adjustment accompanied as appropriate by measurement, testing or gauging') to quality control ('part of quality management focused on fulfilling quality requirements') to quality assurance ('part of quality management focused on providing confidence that quality requirements will be fulfilled' (BSEN ISO 9000 (2000)) and finally to Total Quality Management (TQM).
+Chapter 1 examines the evolution of quality management ('co-ordinated activities to direct and control an organization with regard to quality') from inspection ('conformity evaluation by observation and adjustment accompanied as appropriate by measurement, testing or gauging') to quality control ('part of quality management focused on fulfilling quality requirements') to quality assurance ('part of quality management focused on providing confidence that quality requirements will be fulfilled' (BS EN ISO 9000 (2000)) and finally to Total Quality Management (TQM).
 In describing this evolution a comparative analysis is made of the essential difference between detection- and prevention-based approaches.
 The key elements of TQM are also discussed.
-TQM is not defined in BSEN ISO 9000 (2000) but, put simply, it is the mutual co-operation of everyone in an organization and associated business processes to produce products and services which meet and, hopefully, exceed the needs and expectations of customers.
-In describing this evolution a comparative analysis is made of the essential differences between detection- and prevention-based approaches.
-The key elements of TQM are also discussed.
+TQM is not defined in BS EN ISO 9000 (2000) but, put simply, it is the mutual co-operation of everyone in an organization and associated business processes to produce value-for-money products and services which meet and, hopefully, exceed the needs and expectations of customers.

 Chapter 2 outlines the main reasons why senior management should become personally involved in TQM.
 It examines what they need to know about TQM and what they need to do in terms of actions.
-The role of middle and first-line management is also key to putting in place the principles of TQM, and the activities which they need to get involved with are outlined and examined.
+The role of middle and first-line management is also key to putting in place the principles of TQM, and the activities which they need to get involved with are discussed.